 The telecom landscape has changed.
 CableLabs is no longer about cable TV, but rather telecommunications, broadband, and IP services — information and entertainment all in one.
 Perched at the almost 10,000 ft.
-Colorado mountains, this event has global impact not only in terms of its unique geography, but also in terms of how digital content will be delivered to the public in the future.
+Colorado mountains, this event has a global impact not only in terms of its unique geography but also in terms of how digital content will be delivered to the public in the future.

 Under the leadership of Phil McKinney, CableLabs has expanded what used to be a US-centric organization into a global one, which now boasts membership from all corners of the world.
 The events used to be predominantly cable, triple-play: video, voice, and data, but that has changed as well.
 It’s now about all IP services.
 It’s about the ease of accessing the content a subscriber wants, where and when they want it, and on whatever device they want it delivered to.